-Access arrangement, reasonable adjustments and special consideration decisions are based on an inter-awarding body agreement as documented in the JCQ 'Access Arrangements and Reasonable Adjustments and A guide to special consideration process'.
+Access arrangement, reasonable adjustments and special consideration decisions are based on an inter-awarding body agreement as documented in the JCQ 'Access Arrangements and Reasonable Adjustments' and 'A guide to special consideration process'.

-If after consulting the documents, the head of centre or private candidate (the appellant) believes that WJEC has not followed due procedures, an application setting out the grounds for the appeal should be forwarded to WJEC using the JCQ form JCQ/App1.
+If after consulting the documents, the head of centre or private candidate (the appellant) believes that WJEC has not followed due procedures, an application setting out the grounds for the appeal should be forwarded to WJEC using the JCQ form 'Application for Appeal'.